-We incurred net losses in the first quarter of fiscal 2014, as well as in 2013, 2012 and 2011.
+We incurred net losses in the first two quarters of 2014, as well as in 2013, 2012 and 2011.
 We may incur additional net losses in future quarters and years.
 Our revenues may not grow and we may never generate sufficient revenues to sustain profitability.